 Renuka Wetland in Himachal Pradesh, covering an area of 20 hectares, is the smallest wetland in India.

-Other Interesting Facts about the Ramsar sites
+Other Interesting Facts about the Ramsar Sites

 Here are some additional interesting facts about Ramsar Sites that can be valuable for aspirants preparing for competitive exams: